Make Money With Google AdSense

 Note: Google now pays me by direct deposit, so I no longer have paper checks to show.
 That is why the screenshot is so old.

 Here's a more recent screenshot.
-It's important to note that this is from 6 websites.
+It's important to note that this is from this site, my blog, Website Babble, Napturally Curly and three YouTube channels.
+This is not from just one website.

 AdSense is a nice way to monetize your traffic, and very easy to implement.
 It's one of my top earners and has been since 2003.
 (See the video about my earnings further down.)